ryaniskira/ArmYourXyzzy/README.md

-# Docker Your Xyzzy
+# ARM Your Xyzzy
+This image is based on the :latest or :3 tag from emcniece/DockerYourXyzzy

-Get your Xyzzy on: `Dockerhub`
+Get your Xyzzy on: `docker pull ryaniskira/armyourzyzzy:latest`

 - Github: [Ryaniskira/ArmYourZyzzy](https://github.com/ryaniskira/ArmYourZyzzy)
 - Docker Hub: [Ryaniskira/ArmYourZyzzy](https://hub.docker.com/repository/docker/ryaniskira/armyourzyzzy)